ejbest/aws-boto3-codeexample/README.md

 # EJ Best: Coding Exercise - DevOps Engineer #

+This script when run; will create an EC2 with 2 volumes and 2 users in a single step execution.
+If you are able to follow the steps; you can see the test function or my contact details are below.

 **Base Requirements**
  <br>
 -  Linux or Mac workstation or Linux server